pievos101/GNN-SubNet/README.md

 The rows of the feature matrices (e.g mRNA, and DNA Methylation) reflect the patients, whereas the columns represent the features (genes).
 Row names as well as column names are required!

+Please see the folder "datasets/TCGA" for some sample/example files.

 To execute the script simply type 'python OMICS_workflow.py' within your console.

 The mentioned OMICS workflow performs GNN classification, explanations, and community detection for disease subnetwork discovery.